jakop345/cloudron-box/README.md

 * sudo adduser yellowtent
 ** This dummy user is required for supervisor 'box' configs

-* rmdirapp.sh should be callable without a password
+* rmappdir.sh should be callable without a password
 ** Add a file called /etc/sudoers.d/yellowtent with the following contents:
    Defaults!/home/girish/yellowtent/box/src/rmappdir.sh env_keep=HOME
    girish ALL = (ALL) NOPASSWD: /home/girish/yellowtent/box/src/rmappdir.sh